jdersch/PERQemu/PERQemu/Readme.txt

     Accent: 400 (1MB of memory) or 450 (2MB)

-The PERQ does its best to fool you into thinking it's broken, showing wierd noise or patterns on the display until it finally enables the video interrupt and the OS takes over the display.
+The PERQ does its best to fool you into thinking it's broken, showing wierd noise or patterns on the screen until it finally enables the video interrupt and the OS takes over the display.
 Because we don't emulate the 2-3 minute "warm-up" time that the old Shugart hard drives required, most hard disk boots will complete in just a few seconds.
 If your PERQ really is stuck, consult